nowherekai/the_little_schemer_in_common_lisp/readme.txt

 [01]-Chapter-1-Toys-----------------------------------------------------------

-See 01-toys.ss file for code examples.

 Chapter 1 introduces language primitives, operations and tests on them.

 The primitives include: atoms, lists and s-expressions.
 Operations include: car, cdr, cons.
-Tests include: null?, atom?, eq?.
+Tests include: null, atom, eq.

-It also defines five rules on using car, cdr, cons, null? and eq?.
+It also defines five rules on using car, cdr, cons, null and eq.

 The law of car:   The primitive car is defined only for non-empty lists.
 The law of cdr:   The primitive cdr is defined only for non-empty lists.